gregory-ledenev/LangChain4j-EasyWorkflow/README.md

 configured workflow.

 You may explore [Building AI Workflows with EasyWorkflow for LangChain4j](tutorial.md) tutorial for a quick start.

+EasyWorkflow allows you to export a workflow to JSON format for documentation or illustration purposes using the `AgentWorkflowBuilder.toJson()` method.
+In addition, you can generate an AI-powered summary of your workflow by calling `AgentWorkflowBuilder.generateAISummary()`.

 ### 1. Basic Configuration